-Level II Fieldwork is that portion of the student's educational program which is designated for full-time occupational therapy involvement in the clinical or community setting.
-Selected settings provide the student with educational opportunities for evaluation, planning, implementation and integrating occupational therapy programs in collaboration with other disciplines within the health care facility and the community.
+Level II Fieldwork is that portion of the student's educational program which is designated for full-time occupational therapy training in the clinical or community setting.
+During these experiences, the student will engage in evaluation, planning, implementation and integrating didactic knowledge occupational therapy programs in collaboration with other disciplines within the health care facility and the community.